pachyderm/pachyderm/examples/spouts/EmailSentimentAnalyzer/README.md

    $ docker push <docker-account-name>/sentimentalist:1.11
    ```

-1. Edit the pipeline definition files to refer to your own docker repo.
+1. Edit the pipeline definition files to refer to your own docker repo,
-   Put your own docker account name in for `<docker-account-name>`.
-   There are prebuilt images for both pipelines in the Pachyderm DockerHub registry account, if you want to use those.
+   if you don't use the prebuild images.

    ```sh
    $ sed s/pachyderm/<docker-account-name>/g < sentimentalist.json > my_sentimentalist.json